Visa outage blocks transactions across Europe - Journal du Cameroun

 “We are investigating the cause and working as quickly as possible to resolve the situation.”

-HSBC bank’s UK Twitter account replied to a customer query saying: “From what we understand there are still intermittent issues but services are slowly recovering.”
+HSBC bank’s UK Twitter account said: “From what we understand there are still intermittent issues but services are slowly recovering.”

 Paymentsense, which provides card machines, online payment gateways and virtual terminals to some 60,000 independent businesses in Britain and Ireland, advised users to try paying via contactless transactions.